 Tranching creates more than one class of debt within a given structure.
 Junior investors provide credit enhancement for senior investors.
 Investors in subordinated classes earn a higher coupon, but have higher risk to their initial principal investment.
 The subordinated debt holders agree to absorb losses before the senior debt holders.
 Several tranches may exist in one deal, and the payments due to each tranche holder are defined in the prospectus according to the tranche payment priority.
 The more certain the payment, the higher the credit rating and the lower the nominal return.
 The less certain the payment, the lower the credit rating and the higher the nominal return.
 Issuers may deposit cash in a reserve account or a trust account and these funds can be used to meet principal and interest payments as needed.
 Excess spread may also be trapped in a reserve account.

 Excess spread is the current cash flow remaining after payment of investor coupons and fees.
 The excess spread account may be used for the benefit of all of the tranche investors to offset loss in value from non-performing assets with remaining funds reverting to the deal manager or the first loss investor at maturity, but this is not necessarily the case.
-In many structures, the reserve account is for the benefit of the first loss investor only.
+In some structures, the reserve account is for the benefit of the first loss investor only.

 Any potential future stream of payments or future value can be securitized.
 The following summary shows broad classifications one should be on the alert for in evaluating reported collateralized debt obligation data.
 Statistics on collateralized debt obligation issuance are often reported according to type of collateral classification.
 Many CDOs securitize assets from more than one asset class, so it is difficult to generalize.
 Different reports may use different definitions and benchmarks, so it is important to read the classification criteria to understand reported data.

 One important class is consumer receivables, which include auto loans, auto leases, home equity loans, auto leases, and credit card receivables.
 Student loans have unique characteristics and are grouped into their own category.
+Non native English speakers should note that most practicioners refer to the former as asset-backed securities, or ABS and do not lump mortgage-backed securities and other securitizations into this category, even though ABS may sound like a generic term.

 Mortgage-backed securities are usually categorized as residential mortgage loans (single family, multi family, condominium, cooperatives) or commercial mortgage loans.
 Manufactured housing loans are often grouped into a separate category due to unique homeowner profiles.